How to use the template

 How to ensure your calendar remains full

-There’s nothing worse that realising you’re running out of social content.
+There’s nothing worse than realising you’re running out of social content.
 However, with an effective calendar from which to plan your strategy, that should never happen.

 If things do look like they’re getting dry, or you need some quick but effective filler material, you can lean on the following three options.